 Jon Boats are flat bottom boats manufactured for easy maneuverability in shallow water.
 The most used material for construction is aluminum, making them lightweight and durable for fishing and hunting.
-A camouflage paint job is a good idea for hunters using a Jon boat to help blend into the surrounding land and water; choose your favorite color of marine enamel that come in over 15 colors and a higher gloss than camouflage paint.
-The easiest and most popular paint for your boat is the aluminum boat paint green.
-It is a paint/primer in one that can be applied to most surfaces with little preparation needed.
+A camouflage paint job is a good idea for hunters using a Jon boat to help blend into the surrounding land and water; choose your favorite color of Blue Water Mega Gloss for a higher gloss than camouflage paint.
+The easiest and most popular paint for your boat is the aluminum boat paint green or Aluma Hawk (white, blue, Jon boat green, black, aluminum grey, sand).
+These are both a paint/primer in one that can be applied to most surfaces with little preparation needed.

-A primer coat is used to help the paint adhere to the jon boat aluminum surface and provides an extra layer of protection from corrosion.
-When using the Camouflage Paint Spray Kit, Duralux Camouflage Paint, or Marine Enamel on bare aluminum apply two coats of Duralux Zinc Chromate after sanding.
-If using the Aluminum Boat Paint Green this is your primer and paint.
+A primer coat is used to help the paint adhere to the Jon boat aluminum surface and provides an extra layer of protection from corrosion.
+When using the Duralux Camouflage Paint on bare aluminum apply two coats of Duralux Zinc Chromate after sanding.
+If using the Aluminum Boat Paint Green or Aluma Hawk, these can be your primer and paint.

-If you choose to use a simple one-step system on your bare aluminum jon boat, then Duralux Aluminum Boat Paint Green is an excellent choice since is can be used as a primer/paint in one over bare aluminum.
-You should prep the surface as stated above, and then wipe down the bare aluminum jon boat with white vinegar prior to coating.
-This acts like an acid and will “etch” the surface for better adhesion.
-You will need to apply two coats of of Aluminum Boat Paint Green. (only available in dark green)
+If you choose to use a simple one-step system on your bare aluminum Jon boat, then the Duralux Aluminum Boat Paint Green or Aluma Hawk (available in Black, Jon Boat Green, Sand/Tan, Blue, White or Aluminum Grey) are excellent choices since both can be used as a primer/paint in one over bare aluminum.
+You should prep the surface as stated above, and then wipe down the bare aluminum Jon boat with white vinegar prior to coating.
+This acts as an acid and will “etch” the surface for better adhesion.
+You will need to apply two coats of this flat finish paint.